 Colorado's AI law hits June 30: what the SB 189 replacement means for the 1-50 person operator using AI in hiring or client decisions

-Colorado's AI Act (SB 24-205) has a replacement bill, SB 189, which both chambers passed in May 2026.
-It takes effect 30 June 2026.
+Colorado's AI Act (SB 24-205) has a replacement: SB 189, passed by both chambers and signed by Governor Polis on 14 May 2026.
+The signed law's obligations take effect 1 Jan 2027, not the 30 Jun 2026 date this brief originally reported.
 The replacement scales back the original law significantly: risk management programmes, annual impact assessments, and the full algorithmic-discrimination-prevention framework are gone.
 What remains is a notice-and-transparency obligation.
-If your operation uses AI to make or materially influence a consequential decision about a Colorado resident — employment, housing, credit, insurance, education, healthcare — you have active obligations under SB 189, and the June 30 deadline is not symbolic.
+If your operation uses AI to make or materially influence a consequential decision about a Colorado resident — employment, housing, credit, insurance, education, healthcare — you have obligations under SB 189 from 1 Jan 2027.
 This is the operator-sized compliance brief.

 The original law, SB 24-205, signed in May 2024, was the first comprehensive state AI law in the US.
 It required risk-management programmes, annual impact assessments, and a full algorithmic-discrimination-prevention framework for both AI developers and deployers.
 It was substantive and operationally demanding, particularly for smaller organisations.

-Both chambers of the Colorado legislature passed a replacement bill, SB 189, in May 2026.
-The replacement is a significant scaling-back: it drops the risk-management programme requirements and annual impact assessments, replacing them with a notice-and-transparency framework.
-The effective date holds: 30 June 2026 (Colorado Newsline, New bill would narrow scope of Colorado’s landmark 2024 AI law, 4 May 2026).
+Both chambers of the Colorado legislature passed the replacement bill, SB 189, in May 2026.
+The replacement is a significant scaling-back: it drops the risk-management programme requirements and annual impact assessments, replacing them with a notice-and-transparency framework (Colorado Newsline, New bill would narrow scope of Colorado’s landmark 2024 AI law, 4 May 2026).
+The signing changed the timeline: the law repeals and re-enacts the original act, and the obligations now start 1 Jan 2027.
+The only item due before then is Colorado attorney-general rulemaking, also due by 1 Jan 2027.

 Scaled back does not mean cleared.
-If your operation uses AI to make or materially influence a consequential decision about a Colorado resident, you have active obligations under SB 189 that exist from 30 June forward.
+If your operation uses AI to make or materially influence a consequential decision about a Colorado resident, you have obligations under SB 189 from 1 Jan 2027 forward, and the rulemaking between now and then will set the small-operator specifics.

 What SB 189 replaced and what it kept